MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 Creating Organizations for each tenant is important step.Unless you create organization for the Tenant, users form that tenant will not be able to login to the instance

 > [!Note]
-> To enable common content across multiple tenants, refer [Steps to enable Global Content across multi-tenants](../../content-management/content-management-overview.md#steps-to-enable-global-content-across-multi-tenants)
+> To enable common content across multiple tenants, refer [Enabling Global Content across organizations](../../content-management/content-management-overview.md#enabling-global-content-across-organizations)

 ### Steps to create organization for each tenant